hackedpassword/Z2/README.md

 2. Thanks to hybrid tiles, three specific Zelda 2 gameplay elements have been preserved: raft crossing, boot water walking, and the bridge to Maze Island.
 3. Unciv modder/mappers are going to have a field day tearing apart Z2!
 Have at it!
 Share what you learned, this is a huge opportunity!

+I track development notes in the [Issues](https://github.com/hackedpassword/Z2/issues) section, seen at the top menu.

 ## Before:

 ![](https://raw.githubusercontent.com/hackedpassword/Unciv-Assets/main/Images/Z2/Z2_before.png)